mewbotorg/mewbot-io-client-for-reddit/dev-docs/io/reddit-dev-notes.md

 4) Or it just doesn't - but you can override it
 5) The ability to include docs in with the main program as well
 6) Cannot currently detect when submissions are pinned and unpinned - might need a poll for it
-7) Currently the version of the subreddit monitor pointed at a user's profile yield the wrong type of events
+7) Currently, the version of the subreddit monitor pointed at a user's profile yield the wrong type of events
 8) A general means, in the YAML, to negate conditions